keotl/jivago/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Jivago – A Python framework for writing enterprise Java applications
+Jivago – The Highly-Reflective Object-Oriented Python Framework
 ===========================================================================
-.. todo: switch to a more serious tagline

 Jivago is an object-oriented, highly-reflective Python framework for building web applications.
 It relies heavily on type annotations and decorators to enforce typing, providing package auto-discovery and dependency injection out of the box.
 This leads to less boilerplate code, while maintaining loose-coupling across components.